VirgileDjimgou/Car-OBD-GUI-Interface/README.md

     - if the scripts complain about missing modules when running with sudo, uncomment the `sys.path.append` lines at the top of `gui.py` and `piface.py` (edit as necessary depending on your Python version, you can run `pip3 show obd` to see where your package is installed).
 This is a quick fix solution, there are cleaner ways if you edit sudoers, etc.

 ## Modifying the GUI
-The GUI uses the PySimpleGUI library (just about the fastest & easiest way to get a working GUI running).
+The GUI uses the PySimpleGUI library .
 You can adjust the font, refresh rate etc easily by modifying the constants and/or the `layout` array.

-Contributions are welcome, I made the GUI in a rush and focused mainly on functionality.